 Yet simple doesn't mean easy.

 Yet, through Tonglen, as with the Lojong Teachings in general, I've come to see for myself, that as my heartfelt aspiration to heal expands beyond the narrow limits of my individual concerns to embrace the joys and suffering of others, something shifts.
-Our Essential Oneness becomes self-evident.
+We connect with our hearts.
+There our essential Oneness becomes self-evident.

 Over the past decade of working gently and persistently with Tonglen, I've come to see more clearly that my Heart and the boundless and limitless expanse of the One Love are inseparable.
 Breathing in, we Connect to the Boundless Space and Energy of the Sacred.
 Breathing out, we Connect to the Boundless Space and Energy of the Sacred.
 In the Embrace of the One Love, beyond our own personal agendas, Life with all its grandeur -- and all its messiness -- simply is what it is.